ChristianPalmiero/DHT11-Controller/README.md

 ## Directory Structure
 The "sim" folder contains all the files intended for the simulation of the DHT11 Controller; the "syn" folder contains the synthesizable version of the same files plus the synthesis scripts.
-The "syn" folder contains also two sub-directories: "Standalone", with some useful results of the standalone version synthesis, and "AXI4Lite", with some useful results of the AXI4Lite version synthesis.
+The "syn" folder contains also two sub-directories: "Standalone", with the results of the standalone version synthesis, and "AXI4Lite", with the results of the AXI4Lite version synthesis.

 # Standalone Version
 ## Detailed Specifications